openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 ## Installing OpenVINO Development Tools

 OpenVINO Development Tools include Model Optimizer, Benchmark Tool, Accuracy Checker, Post-Training Optimization Tool and Open Model Zoo tools including Model Downloader.
-While installing OpenVINO Model Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.
+While installing OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.

 Use the following command to install OpenVINO Development Tools:
 ```